Dreaming381/Latios-Framework/README.md

 stays out of the way.
 A developer using it should always feel in control.
 If not, there’s likely an issue worth bringing to attention.

-0.5 marks the end of Phase II, where focus was placed on enabling technologies in DOTS such as audio and animation.
+0.5 marked the end of Phase II, where focus was placed on enabling technologies in DOTS such as audio and animation.
 Phase III will focus on gameplay technologies such as spatial and hierarchical queries and AI tools.